Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Data Sets of Photometric Stereo

 \subsubsection{Blobby and Sculpture data set}

-The first one, the Blobby and Sculpture data set, is proposed in DPSN \cite{santo2017deep} and improved in PS-FCN \cite{chen2018ps}.
-PS-FCN applies 3D shape models from the Blobby shape data set \cite{johnson2011shape} and the Sculpture shape data set \cite{wiles2017silnet}, as well as the MERL BRDF data set \cite{matusik2003data} to provide surface reflectance.
-The Blobby shape data set contains ten objects with various shapes.
-The Sculpture shape data set \cite{wiles2017silnet} further provides more complex (detailed) normal distributions for rendering.
-The MERL BRDF data set \cite{matusik2003data} contains 100 different BRDFs with real-world materials, which can provide a diverse set of surface materials for rendering shapes.
-The authors use a physically based ray tracer, Mitsuba \cite{jakob2010mitsuba} to render photometric stereo images.
+The Blobby and Sculpture data set was proposed in DPSN \cite{santo2017deep} and improved in PS-FCN \cite{chen2018ps}.
+PS-FCN applied 3D shape models from the Blobby shape data set \cite{johnson2011shape} and the Sculpture shape data set \cite{wiles2017silnet}, as well as the MERL BRDF data set \cite{matusik2003data} to provide surface reflectance.
+The Blobby shape data set contained ten objects with various shapes.
+The Sculpture shape data set \cite{wiles2017silnet} further provided more complex (detailed) normal distributions for rendering.
+The MERL BRDF data set \cite{matusik2003data} contained 100 different BRDFs with real-world materials, which can provide a diverse set of surface materials for rendering shapes.
+The authors used a physically based ray tracer, Mitsuba \cite{jakob2010mitsuba} to render photometric stereo images.
 For each selected shape in these two shape data sets \cite{johnson2011shape,wiles2017silnet}, the authors of PS-FCN \cite{chen2018ps} used 1296 regularly-sampled views, randomly selected 2 of the 100 BRDFs in the MERL BRDF data set, and 64 light directions randomly sampled from the upper hemisphere space to render 64 photometric stereo images with a (cropped) spatial resolution of 128 $\times$ 128.
-The total number of training samples for the first method is 85212.
+The total number of training samples for the first method was 85212.